danbikle/cs101_old/public/lesson011/readme.txt

-How To Configure the Amazon Redshift Security Group
+How To Get Your Connection String

     In the Amazon Redshift console, in the navigation pane, choose Clusters.

-    Choose redshift-cluster-1 I should land in the Configuration tab.
+    Choose redshift-cluster-1 to open it, I should land in the Configuration tab.

-    Under Cluster Properties, for Cluster Security Groups, choose default to open the default security group.
+    I copied the JDBC URL of the cluster:

+jdbc:redshift://redshift-cluster-1.cmea74qjjc8h.us-west-2.redshift.amazonaws.com:5439/dev